leshnabalara/click/docs/testing.rst

 :meth:`CliRunner.isolated_filesystem` method is useful for setting the current working directory to a new, empty folder.

+There is an option to specify a custom temporary director to inspect later.

 .. code-block:: python
    :caption: cat.py